-The still relatively young field of single cell analysis – i. e. the the simultaneous examination of hundreds of thousands of individual cells of a tissue or organ - has led to groundbreaking discoveries in biomedical research in recent years and has virtually transformed our understanding of the cellular mechanisms of diseases.
-It was therefore no surprise that there was great interest in the kick-off meeting of the DZL-Disease-spanning research field Single Cell Analysis * of the German Center for Lung Research.
-More than 100 DZL researchers attended the symposium held via Zoom and contributed to the lively discussions.
-The symposium was organized by Herbert Schiller (ILBD/CPC-M, Helmholtz Zentrum München) together with Christos Samakovlis (SciLifeLab Stockholm, UGLMC Giessen), both DZL Principal Investigators.
+The relatively new field of "Single Cell Analysis" - the simultaneous investigation of thousands of individual cells of a tissue or organ - has led to groundbreaking discoveries in biomedical research and revolutionized our understanding of the cellular mechanisms of diseases.
+Accordingly, there was great interest in the kick-off meeting of the DZL disease-spanning research field "Single Cell Analysis" *.
+More than 100 DZL researchers attended the symposium held at Zoom and contributed to the lively discussion.
+The symposium was organized by DZL members Herbert Schiller (ILBD/CPC-M, Helmholtz Zentrum München) and Christos Samakovlis (SciLifeLab Stockholm, UGLMC Giessen).

-The event started with the eagerly awaited keynote lecture by Peter Dorfmüller (Pathology, University of Giessen).
-He guided the participants through the variety of microscopic changes in different lung diseases such as pulmonary hypertension, COVID19 and pulmonary fibrosis he and his fellow pathologist observe when studying tissue sections.
-These microscopic changes typically reflect structural changes in lung tissue.
-First applications of single cell analysis have already provided first insights into specific changes in gene expression of those cells, that have already catched the eyes of pathologists for many years, due to their changes in size, shape or numbers.
-Nevertheless, major efforts by interdisciplinary research groups will still be required to simultaneously the gene expression profile and the exact location of single cells within a tissue.
-Further talks by Martin Nawijn (UGMC Groningen), Alexander Misharin
+The meeting started with the eagerly awaited lecture by Peter Dorfmüller (Pathology, University of Giessen, UGMLC/DZL).
+He showed the participants the variety of microscopic changes in different lung diseases such as pulmonary hypertension, COVID19, and pulmonary fibrosis.
+These changes, visible under the microscope, usually reflect structural changes in lung tissue.
+However, initial applications of single-cell analyses have already provided first insights into specific changes in gene expression in cells that immediately catch the eye under the microscope because they change their shape or proliferate.
+Nevertheless, significant efforts by interdisciplinary research groups will still be required to simultaneously decipher which cells are located where in the tissue and what their gene expression profile looks like.
+Presentations by Martin Nawijn (UGMC Groningen), Alexander Misharin

-The recurring theme of the online symposium and at the center of many lively discussions was the combination of single cell analysis data with high-resolution imaging.
-A particularly exciting talk was given by Willi Wagner (University of Heidelberg, TLRC/DZL).
-He presented recent advances in the generation of extremely highresolution X-ray tomography images of the human lung.
-The X-ray tomography images he showed achieve magnification and resolution comparable to classical microscopy images, but of the entire lung - and in 3 dimensions.
-Unsurprisingly, his images caused great enthusiasm among his fellow participating DZL researchers.
-Joakim Lundeberg’s (SciLifeLab, Stockholm) talk on Spatial Transcriptomics technology developed by his research group - i.e. the assignment of individual cells with a specific gene expression profile to specific locations on microscopic images – likewise resulted in a lively discussion about the possibilities and weaknesses of their new technology.
+One theme ran like a thread through the entire symposium: the combination of single-cell data with high-resolution imaging.
+The talk by Willi Wagner (University of Heidelberg, TLRC/DZL) was particularly well received.
+He presented the current progress in generating extremely high-resolution X-ray tomography images of the human lung.
+The X-ray tomography images he showed achieve magnification and resolution comparable to classical microscopy images, but of the entire lung - and in 3D.
+The images accordingly caused enthusiasm among the participants.
+The presentation by Joakim Lundeberg (SciLifeLab Stockholm) on the Spatial Transcriptomics technology developed by his research group - i.e., the assignment of individual cells with a specific gene expression profile to particular locations on microscopic images - also led to a lively discussion about the possibilities and weaknesses of this same technology.